Who is 'Skywalker' in Star Wars: The Rise of the Skywalker? The ending, explained

 Star Wars: The Rise of Skywalker caps off a story that spans nine films over the last four decades.
 That's a lot of baggage to unload, and director J.J.
 Abrams attempts to pay off earlier elements while offering nods to the classic trilogy.
 That's a fine line to walk.

+The film is busy and moves from plot point to plot point quickly.
+But that leaves a bunch of questions.

-But just who is the Skywalker in the title?
+Just who is the Skywalker in the title?
+Where is the last battle taking place?
 And does everything make sense?

 I'll break down the ending of the film.
 There's a decent amount to unpack.
 But first, here's your courtesy spoiler alert.